anderson-aristotle/contacts_API/README.md

 ## Unsolved Problems (Problem Working on at the time of editing this file)

-1. CSS and layout need improvements.
+1. Upgrade API and Database Performance

 ## Future Direction (Super Stretch Goals)